DaseinPhaos/alter-intro-std-rs/text/error-readme.md

 }
 ```

 At a minimum, errors must provide a description via `description()`.
-Additional details can be addded optionally via the `Display` trait.
+Additional details can be added optionally via the `Display` trait.
 The error cause chain can also be provided via `cause()`.

 An example: